CagriCatik/Vehicle-Network-Standards/webpage/docs/FMEA/chapter_2/1_introduction.md

 ## Conclusion

-Failure Modes and Effects Analysis (FMEA) is an indispensable tool in reliability engineering and risk management.
+Failure Modes and Effects Analysis  is an indispensable tool in reliability engineering and risk management.
 By following the six stages of the FMEA process—from preparation and structure analysis to risk mitigation and review—engineers can systematically identify potential failure modes and implement effective strategies to reduce risk.
 The first stage, which involves identifying failure modes and assessing their severity, is particularly crucial as it sets the groundwork for a thorough and effective analysis.

 As the process progresses, each subsequent stage builds on the information gathered, ultimately culminating in a comprehensive risk management strategy that enhances the reliability, safety, and quality of products and processes.
 Adhering to the FMEA methodology not only improves system performance but also contributes to continuous improvement, ensuring that organizations remain agile and resilient in the face of evolving challenges.